Lammy23/Disaster-Relief-Program/src/main/java/IA3-brainstorm.md

 ## What I don't know

 * What the heck is "Search for partial DisasterVictim?"
-* What the heck is "Age or birthdate but not both can exist"
 * What the heck is " Make sure you consider that UNIX- or Windows-style line endings might be used."

 ## What I Know: